Maintenance of Certification Legislation

 The Institute for Credentialing Excellence has been monitoring activities at the national level aimed to reduce the burden of licensure, and at the state level seeking to prevent regulatory or legislative mandates that prohibit participation in maintenance of certification-type programs.

 The NCCA Standards currently require a maintenance, or renewal, process for all accredited programs.
 ICE is interested in hearing from its members regarding whether the national/state activities concerning certification maintenance/renewal are of importance or concern to its members.

-Approximately a dozen states have either passed or are considering legislation that would prohibit maintenance of certification requirements for licensure for physicians/physician specialties occupations.
+Several dozen states have either passed or are considering legislation that would prohibit maintenance of certification requirements for licensure for physicians/physician specialties occupations.
 While currently limited to physicians, ICE is monitoring these developments through the Government Affairs Committee to determine whether more states propose this kind of legislation or expand it to other occupations.

 What do you think?

 ICE wants to hear from you on this issue.
 How does this type of legislation impact you?
 Do you see this as isolated to the medical certifications or could it grow to other professions?
 Contact I.C.E. staff at email@example.com.